Media manipulation: Voice replication

+Video and photo manipulation

 Photo manipulation

 Visual media can be transformed through photo manipulation, commonly called "photoshopping."
 This can make a product, person, or idea seem more appealing.
 Specific product features are highlighted to attract and persuade the public, and specific editing tools are used to enhance the photo.
 Some techniques include cropping, resizing, airbrushing, color-enhancing, and removing or adding subjects from the original image.
 The motivation for photo manipulation may be for pure artistic creativity or more nefarious reasons to deceive.
 Photo manipulation is used extensively in the advertising and fashion industry and has been the subject of controversy for its part in false advertising and promoting unrealistic images of beauty.